 The impact of directed consultation and the BASE program on teachers' capacity to promote positive classroom contexts appears to be evident in students' academic, behavioral, and social outcomes.
 A study in the Northern Plains involved two intervention and control schools attended by Native American and White students (Hamm et al., 2010).
-Although students were comparable in fifth grade, by the end of sixth grade students in the BASE schools experienced higher grades, a more favorable valuation of school, and perceptions that their schools were less supportive of bullying and victimization, as compared to students in control schools.
-Most notably, Native American students in BASE schools attained higher state-level standardized test scores, and reported a more favorable sense of school belonging, less emotional risk in classroom participation, and greater peer support for effort and achievement as compared to students in control schools.
+Although students were comparable in fifth grade, by the end of sixth grade, students in the BASE schools experienced higher grades, a more favorable valuation of school, and perceptions that their schools were less supportive of bullying and victimization, as compared with students in control schools.
+Most notably, Native American students in BASE schools attained higher state-level standardized test scores, and reported a more favorable sense of school belonging, less emotional risk in classroom participation, and greater peer support for effort and achievement as compared with students in control schools.
 The impact of directed consultation and the BASE model are also evident in studies with the full sample.
-In a study focusing on the academic peer culture, students' peer groups were more likely to be characterized by favorable norms for effort and achievement in schools were teachers received directed consultation in the BASE model as compared to peer group norms in control schools.
+In a study focusing on the academic peer culture, students' peer groups were more likely to be characterized by favorable norms for effort and achievement in schools where teachers received directed consultation in the BASE model as compared with peer group norms in control schools.
 In BASE schools, popularity was more favorably associated with effort and school valuing, whereas students in control schools experienced more social costs for their effort and school valuing (Hamm et al., 2014).
 In another study focusing on aggression, peer cultures were less supportive of aggression in BASE versus control schools (Farmer, Hamm, Chen, & Irvin, 2014).
-Students who were identified by peers as more popular and more fully integrated into the social network were less aggressive in BASE schools as compared to control schools.
-Likewise, students in BASE schools, as compared to control schools, were more likely to report they would intervene in bullying.
-Finally, in BASE schools as compared to control schools, students with exceptionalities, including both students with disabilities and academically gifted students, indicated that they perceived that peers were less likely to encourage classmates to bully them (Chen, Hamm, Farmer, Lambert, & Mehtaji, 2015).
+Students who were identified by peers as more popular and more fully integrated into the social network were less aggressive in BASE schools as compared with control schools.
+Likewise, students in BASE schools, as compared with control schools, were more likely to report they would intervene in bullying.
+Finally, in BASE schools as compared with control schools, students with exceptionalities, including both students with disabilities and academically gifted students, indicated that they perceived that peers were less likely to encourage classmates to bully them (Chen, Hamm, Farmer, Lambert, & Mehtaji, 2015).

-Supported Professionalism and Adaptive, Data Driven Practices
+Supported Professionalism and Adaptive, Data-Driven Practices

 As federal and state policies focus on standardized curricula and assessments, many teachers experience what has been termed "constrained professionalism" (Wills & Sanholtz, 2009).
-Constrained professionalism refers to teachers' development of a mindset that they have limited capacity and support for making decisions about their teaching and do not have the latitude to adapt instruction based on their own professional judgment of what students need.
-Yet, many rural teachers, particularly rural special educators, by necessity find innovative ways to use the resources available to them to work around the constraints they may experience.
-These innovative professionals tend to have both the drive and skills to find solutions to bridge between the knowledge base and the real world situations they experience as they serve diverse learners in low-resource settings (Berry et al., 2011; Mariage & Garmon, 2003; Weiss et al., 2014).
+Constrained professionalism refers to teachers' development of a mind-set that they have limited capacity and support for making decisions about their teaching and do not have the latitude to adapt instruction based on their own professional judgment of what students need.
+Yet, many rural teachers, particularly rural special educators, by necessity find innovative ways to use the

+Scouting Report - → Practice Elements - Data-Driven Feedback / → Adaptation & Teacher Implementation → Process Elements → Student Outcomes Interviews Observations Data Consultation Leverage Points Key Practice Strategies -Adapted to Constraints -Adapted to Resources -Adapted to Strengths Implementation Data -Frequency -Consistency -Accuracy Teacher Attunement -Academic -Behavioral -Social Grades Test Scores Attendance Discipline Student Response Data -Academic -Behavioral -Social Student Engagement -Behavioral -Cognitive -Social/Emotional Intervention Adaptations -Academic -Behavioral -Social resources available to them to work around the constraints they may experience.
+These innovative professionals tend to have both the drive and skills to find solutions to bridge between the knowledge base and the real-world situations they experience as they serve diverse learners in low-resource settings (Berry et al., 2011; Mariage & Garmon, 2003; Weiss et al., 2014).
 Innovative teachers desire professional support and guidance not because they struggle with their jobs, but because they are professionals who seek to enhance their ability and capacity to serve students who have unique challenges.